 Kindergarten students will practice asking questions, making models, and planning simple investigations.
-They will look for patterns in nature, like changes in the weather, and understand how different things in the world are connected.
+They will look for patterns in nature, like changes in the weather, and make sense of how different things in the world are connected.
 Using evidence to explain their findings and sharing their ideas will help them develop a deeper understanding of how science works and how it connects back to their everyday lives.

-Another point of emphasis is cross-curricular integration, particularly with English Language Arts and mathematics.
+Another point of emphasis is cross-curricular integration, particularly with English Language Arts and Mathematics.
 Students could engage in shared writing projects and record observations as part of their investigations, developing literacy skills like sequencing and information recall.
-In math, students use comparative language, tallying, and simple measurements to describe their findings, supporting quantitative reasoning.
+In mathematics, students use comparative language, tallying, and simple measurements to describe their findings in support of their own quantitative reasoning.